-- To earn this degree, students must complete 60 CSU-transferable semester units with a grade point average of 2.0 or better, including completion of: - Either the California State University General Education Breadth Requirements (CSU-GE) or the Intersegmental General Education Transfer Curriculum (IGETC); AND - 2.
+■ To earn this degree, students must complete 60 CSU-transferable semester units with a grade point average of 2.0 or better, including completion of:

+- 1. Either the California State University General Education Breadth Requirements (CSU-GE) or the Intersegmental General Education Transfer Curriculum (IGETC); AND - 2.
 Semester units as specified below, with a grade of C or better in all courses; AND - 3.
-Any CSU-transferable electives needed to bring the total units
+Any CSU-transferable electives needed to bring the total units to 60.

-Note: Students earning this degree are exempt from the Institutional Requirement of completing two physical activity courses.
+Note: Students earning this degree are exempt from the Activities Requirement.